ArzamastsevOleksandr/java-concurrency-in-practice/README.md

 2. Wait for multiple concurrent events
    * The CountDownLatch is not used to protect a shared resource, but only to synchronize threads with the execution of the task.
    * Once the CountDownLatch reaches 0, all the calls to it have no effect and a new CountDownLatch must be initialized.
+3. Synchronize tasks in a common point
+   * The CyclicBarrier might be initialized with a Runnable action that is run when the Barrier is tripped.
+   * The CyclicBarrier can be reset to its initial state.

 # TODO (Implement):
    * An elevator simulation.
 The house has N floors and M elevators.
 People enter/leave the house using the elevator.